Godskitchen: International tours

 After another successful year and GlobalGathering in 2004, Godskitchen took the party overseas to Ireland and the US, staging events across the continent.
 New Year's Eve 2004/2005 saw Godskitchen hold their last Friday night in Birmingham, moving to Saturdays in 2005 in order to compete in what many had come to see as a flagging market.
 The final jewel in the Godskitchen crown was to take place in July 2005: GlobalGathering was expanded to cover an entire weekend (complete with camping) and the Friday night saw a fresh music policy with more emphasis placed on live acts.
 The capacity was again increased to 45,000 and the following day saw Godskitchen take GlobalGathering to Ireland for a 15,000 capacity event in Cork.

 Global Gathering 2006 was held in the downtown area of Miami, Florida on 18 March that year.
 The success of that event spawned a second US festival held on Labor Day weekend (first weekend of September in the US) at Las Vegas, Nevada.

 Godskitchen events are held at Club Bonbon in Shanghai as well as in Manila, Philippines in 2007 and 2008.

 Australia held its first GlobalGathering in 2008 (a day rave for one day only) after many successful annual Godskitchen events.

-In 2010, for the first time the event was held in Papaya Club on Zrce Beach in Croatia.
+In 2010, the event was held in Papaya Club on Zrce Beach in Croatia for the first time.
 It lasted three days, 11–13 August.
 Artists who performed include Axwell, Steve Angello, Sebastian Ingrosso, Gareth Emery, and Arno Cost.